Specific actions to assist Spark Chart customers meet the GDPR requirements

 If using an autoresponder system to deploy surveys and capture respondent personal data, an “unsubscribe” option should be automatically included in the footer of every campaign.
 This allows campaign recipient to easily unsubscribe from customer lists, thereby helping customers comply with their GDPR obligations.

-Customers also have the option to include a “policies” link in the footer of any survey project, which will give their survey Respondents information and knowledge about how their data will be usedhow they may access and update their profile details.
+Customers also have the option to include a “policies” link and otert links in the footer of any survey project, which will give their survey Respondents information and knowledge about how their data will be used and how they may access and update their profile details.

 When requested to do so by a Respondent or contact, customers need to ensure that they update information stored within the customer’s Spark Chart account.